bvngie/v3.drawing/README.md

-Just a few things I'll be using to test the new drawing in synapse v3.
+My testing / development with the v3 drawing API.